yukoba/nd4j/getstarted.md

 We've written a slightly more in-depth [introduction to Maven for non-Java programmers](http://deeplearning4j.org/maven.html) here.
 Maven lets you to install both ND4J and Deeplearning4j projects easily.
 It works well with Integrated Development Environments (IDEs) such as IntelliJ.

-To check if Maven is installed in your machine, enter the following into the command line:
+To check if Maven is installed in your machine, and which version you have, enter the following into the command line:

 		mvn --version

+If you do not have the most recent version of Maven, please update it.
+(As of this writing, it was `3.3.x`.)
 Instructions to install Maven are [here](https://maven.apache.org/download.cgi).
 Download the compressed file containing Maven's latest stable version.

 ![Alt text](../img/maven_downloads.png)